 After retiring first from the Army and later from civilian practice, he entered a program at Pacifica Graduate Institute, from which he most recently received a Ph.D. in mythological studies.
-He has for 10 years co-chaired the area on mythology of the national Popular Culture Association, and continues his interest in teaching now primarily for Road Scholar and other adult continuing education programs.
+He has for ten years co-chaired the area on mythology of the national Popular Culture Association, and continues his interest in teaching now primarily for Road Scholar and other adult continuing education programs.

 He has published a number of papers, particularly in medicine, but this is his first book.
 He is now living in Black Mountain, North Carolina.
 His wife works there as a Jungian psychotherapist.
 His son, daughter-in-law, and granddaughter live in West Asheville; a daughter recently began work in Charleston, South Carolina; and another daughter is invitingly not too far removed in St. Petersburg, Florida.